The Art Department is designed around two principal areas: creative practice and critical studies.

 Whether you pursue an art history or studio art emphasis, 11 courses must be taken as defined below.

 Requirements for an emphasis in Art History are nine courses in art history—including Art 100, and in the senior year Art 400 and Art 402—and two courses in studio art of different media.

 Art history courses begin with a general survey of Western art.
 Subsequent courses cover art and architecture from the classical period to the present as well as the theory of art.
 Courses on Greek and Roman art, taught by the Classics Department, count toward the major.

 The Visual Resources Curator and VRC student assistants make the images covered in each class available for study through the online Image Review (visitor authentication required).

 The Art Department tries to engage its students in "doing" art history both in and outside the classroom.
 They are encouraged to travel to exhibitions and apply for internships in local museums and galleries.
 Each spring a student is selected to offer a paper at the Collegiate Art History Symposium at the Mint Museum in Charlotte.
 Most art history majors also study abroad during their junior year.

 Senior art history majors enroll in a capstone seminar on a subject of interest to our art historians that includes a travel component.
-Recent offerings have included visual traditions of the South, the notion of creativity, the Gothic cathedral, Orientalism in French painting, Spanish art, the art of Edouard Manet, and the art of Gustave Courbet.
+Recent offerings have included Fin de Siécle Vienna, Ancient Greece, the Gothic cathedral, Orientalism in French painting, Spanish art, the art of Edouard Manet, and the art of Gustave Courbet.

 The highlight of each seminar is a trip to visit museums, galleries, and historical sites related to the subject.
 Students also can take a trip to New York (usually at spring break) as part of the modern and contemporary art courses.